HarleyHo/LLMathrix/README.md

 This is a course project of CS6493 at City University of Hong Kong.
 ## Approach
 Rather than fine-tune the LLM, in this framework we try to use a more easy approach to evaluate the LLM's ability to perform mathematical tasks, and that's **Prompt Engineering**.
-Each LLM are tested by three different methods, including
+Each model are tested by three different methods, including
 **chain of thought (CoT)**, **self-refine**, and **self-consistency**.

-## LLM
+## Models
-Two LLMs are used, [Qwen2.5-Math-1.5B](https://bailian.console.aliyun.com/?tab=model#/model-market/detail/qwen2.5-math-1.5b-instruct) and [DeepSeek-R1-Qwen-1.5B](https://bailian.console.aliyun.com/?tab=model#/efm/model_experience_center/text?currentTab=textChat&modelId=deepseek-r1-distill-qwen-1.5b).
+Two models are used, [Qwen2.5-Math-1.5B](https://bailian.console.aliyun.com/?tab=model#/model-market/detail/qwen2.5-math-1.5b-instruct) and [DeepSeek-R1-Qwen-1.5B](https://bailian.console.aliyun.com/?tab=model#/efm/model_experience_center/text?currentTab=textChat&modelId=deepseek-r1-distill-qwen-1.5b).

 The first model is fine-tuning with a large amount of mathematical tasks and questions, and the second model is a distilled model but for general questions.
 They both have a small number of parameters, so the mathematical ability of these models should be comparable and the effect the prompt engineering has on the model's performance should be significant.